pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Sytems View](/images/S09.png)

-- To see details of a registered system, click on the system name and make sure you are on the Details tab page.
+- To see the details of a registered system, click on the system name and make sure you are on the Details tab page.
 On the Details tab page you will notice that the Subscription Management status is unknown and that no subscriptons are attached to the RHEL instance.

 ![Sytems Detail Tab](/images/S10.png)